 We aim to reach a first decision on all manuscripts within two or three weeks of submission.
 Rejection is often much quicker than this, however, and we reject about two thirds of all submissions without external peer review.

-The next step for your research article, if it is still in the running after peer review and assessment by the BMJ's clinical epidemiology editor, is full appraisal at our weekly research manuscript meeting.
-A statistics editor, your paper's editor, and the BMJ research team will read and discuss your article's importance, originality, and scientific quality and the editor will make the final decision.
+The next step for your research article, if it is still in the running after peer review and assessment by The BMJ's clinical epidemiology editor, is full appraisal at our weekly research manuscript meeting.
+A statistics editor, your paper's editor, and The BMJ's research team will read and discuss your article's importance, originality, and scientific quality, and the editor will make the final decision.
 Everyone attending the manuscript meeting is asked to declare relevant competing interests at the start, and anyone with an important competing interest will either leave the room or speak last when the relevant article is being discussed (depending on the nature and extent of their interest).

-Some articles may also be seen by the BMJ ethics commmittee and, in cases where the Editor suspects serious research misconduct, by appropriate third parties.
+Some articles may also be seen by The BMJ's ethics commmittee and, in cases where the editor suspects serious research misconduct, by appropriate third parties.